IgniteUI/indigo-design-docfx/en/components/input.md

 <img class="responsive-img" src="../images/input_error.png" srcset="../images/input_error@2x.png 2x" />
 `error`

-In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Figma you can switch between states using the "State" property from the properties panel.
+In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Figma you can switch between them using the "State" property in the properties panel on the right.
 In Adobe XD we are using the `Component States` paradigm to let you easily switch between them.

 ## Layout

-The Input has rich support for prefix and suffix through a combination of text and icons that can, in certain cases, reduce the input effort for the user: e.g. an @email.com suffix means both fewer keystrokes and more clarity of expected content.
-In Figma, removing the prefix or the suffix can be achieved from the properties panel by switching them on and off.
-In Sketch, to remove the prefix or suffix simply set their override to ~No Symbol, and the smart layout rules will adjust the input accordingly.
-In Adobe XD, the same can be achieved by deleting the unnecessary prefix or suffix layer and the Stack will take care to adjust the layout accordingly.
+The Input has rich support for Prefix and Suffix through a combination of text and icons that can, in certain cases, reduce the input effort for the user: e.g. an @email.com Suffix means both fewer keystrokes and more clarity of expected content.
+In Figma, removing the Prefix or Suffix can be achieved from the properties panel by switching them on and off.
+In Sketch, to remove the Prefix or Suffix simply set their override to ~No Symbol, and the smart layout rules will adjust the input accordingly.
+In Adobe XD, the same can be achieved by deleting the unnecessary Prefix or Suffix layer and the Stack will take care to adjust the layout accordingly.

 <img class="responsive-img" src="../images/input_prefix.png" srcset="../images/input_prefix@2x.png 2x" />
 <img class="responsive-img" src="../images/input_suffix.png" srcset="../images/input_suffix@2x.png 2x" />